Important Things to Remember

 The Three Steps to Your Video Pitch

 Don't make a "talking biography"; make a pitch that shows what value you bring.
 The goal is to prove you know what problems the company has and have a clear way to fix one of them.
-By only talking about one major result instead of your whole work history, you show you respect the recruiter's time and make them feel less worried about hiring you.
+Talking about one major result instead of your whole work history shows you respect the recruiter's time and reduces their concern about hiring someone untested.

 Write a short script with three parts that fits on one sticky note.
 Part 1: Name a common issue in the industry.
 Part 2: Explain the exact thing you did in a past job to solve it.
 Part 3: State the result using numbers.
 Practice saying it until you can do it smoothly in less than 60 seconds without talking too fast.